postsharp/Metalama.Framework/Tests/Metalama.Framework.Tests.Integration/README.md

 This project contains tests that
   a) are based on Metalama.TestFramework AND
-  b) DO NOT require InternalsVisibleTo from Metalama.Framework.Impl, therefore can run with the obfuscated build.
+  b) DO NOT require InternalsVisibleTo from Metalama.Framework.Engine, therefore can run with the obfuscated build.